DanielY1783/te_ml/bin/README.txt

 2018_07_09_pca_te_enhancers: Python version of principal component analysis on kmers from transposable elements only, intersection of tranposable elements and enhancers, and enhancers only.
 Uses chromhmm enhancers.

 2018_07_10_pca_te_enhancers: Python version of principal component analysis on kmers from transposable elements only, intersection of tranposable elements and enhancers, and enhancers only.
 Uses chromhmm enhancers.

+2018_07_11_pca_te_enhancers: Python version of principal component analysis on kmers from transposable elements only, intersection of tranposable elements and enhancers, enhancers only, and a control of generic shuffled parts of the human genome.
+Uses chromhmm enhancers.